practicalcomputerscience/MicrobenchmarkGPHLlanguages/00 - wiki page for further advances/README.md

 2026-05-07: so far, I haven't touched yet these corners of programming languages:

-- web programming:
-  - PureScript, a **pure** functional programming language that transpiles to JavaScript: https://www.purescript.org/ --> do this after Haskell!
-- Ballerina: https://ballerina.io/: "cloud-native programming language optimized for integration"
 - https://haxe.org/: strictly-typed programming language, which has its own VMs (HashLink and NekoVM) but can also run in interpreted mode
 - Smalltalk as the U.S.'s start into object-oriented programming
 - Dylan: https://opendylan.org/download/: _Dylan is a direct descendant of Scheme and CLOS (without the Lisp syntax).._ (CLOS = Common Lisp Object System)